 Technology sector takeaways for investors

 The tech sector is an exciting one, where it's not unusual for companies to deliver market-beating returns.
-Most of the companies on this list have outperformed the S&P 500 over the last five years, and Nvidia and Broadcom have done particularly well.
+Most companies on this list have outperformed the S&P 500 over the last five years, and Nvidia and Broadcom have done particularly well.

 The tradeoff is that tech stocks tend to be volatile.
 For example, Nvidia has seen both the biggest one-day gains and losses in Wall Street history.
 Tech companies also frequently trade at high valuations.